 Figure 2 – To correct the problem, move the three racks on the right to be “last”.

-To force the three racks on the right to be addressed after the three on the left, select them and right click on them to do the function “Move to last” from the context menu.
+To force the three racks on the right to be addressed after the three on the left, select them and right click on them to do the function “Renumber left to right” from the context menu, which brings up a dialog with a field, “Starting with rack number”, and with a checkbox, “Start after all other racks”.
+To move these three racks to last, just check the checkbox and click okay.

-Figure 3 – The “Move to last” function changes the rack numbers in the “Rack” column.
+Figure 3 – The “Renumber left to right” function changes the rack numbers in the “Rack” column.

-The “Move to last” function changes the rack numbers in the “Rack” column, making them larger than any other rack numbers.
+The “Renumber left to right” function changes the rack numbers in the “Rack” column, making them larger than any other rack numbers.
 Notice in Figure 3 that the three selected racks that used to have rack numbers 39, 40, and 41 now have rack numbers 45, 46, and 47, making them last.

 Figure 4 – After you adjust the rack numbers in the “Rack” column, the addressing function assigns addresses in the correct order.